xPand: An algorithm for perturbing homogeneous cosmologies: Features of the algorithm

 \subsection{Recovering standard results}

 We have checked that with our implementation we recover the standard results of cosmological perturbation theory.
-More precisely, our algorithm is in accordance with \begin{itemize} \item all first-order results of Einstein equation and stress-energy tensor conservation equation, for flat and curved FLRW space-times in any gauge (see for instance Ref.~\cite{Malik:2008im}); \item all first-order results for Bianchi type I background, in the gauge chosen in Refs.~\cite{Pereira:2007yy,Dulaney:2010sq}; \item all second-order results of Einstein equation and stress-energy tensor conservation equation, for flat and curved FLRW space-times in the Newtonian gauge (see for instance Ref.~\cite{Nakamura2007} for the complete set of equations). \end{itemize} Our package now enables to extend these results to higher order and in any gauge.
+More precisely, our algorithm is in accordance with \begin{itemize} \item all first-order results of Einstein equation and stress--energy tensor conservation equation, for flat and curved FLRW space--times in any gauge (see for instance~\cite{Malik:2008im}); \item all first-order results for Bianchi type I background, in the gauge chosen in~\cite{Pereira:2007yy,Dulaney:2010sq}; \item all second-order results of Einstein equation and stress-energy tensor conservation equation, for flat and curved FLRW space--times in the Newtonian gauge (see for instance~\cite{Nakamura2007} for the complete set of equations). \end{itemize} Our package now enables to extend these results to higher order and in any gauge.
 It also allows for the study of any type of perturbed Bianchi cosmologies.

 It is worth mentioning that in order to obtain useful standard differential equations with respect to the conformal time $\eta$, it is necessary to perform a mode expansion on the hypersurfaces, that is one needs to find the eigenmodes of the spatial Laplacian $\bar D_\mu \bar D^\mu$.
 This is simple for flat FLRW cosmologies, where one just has to employ a Fourier transformation, and it is also well-known for curved FLRW models, where hyper-spherical Bessel functions need to be used~\cite{Abbott:1986ct}.
 However, the procedure is still unknown for general Bianchi cosmologies.
 Apart from the special case of Bianchi type I, where the modes can also be found from a Fourier transformation (and thus lead to a simple set of equations~\cite{Pitrou:2008gk}), there is no \textit{general} technique to obtain the eigenmodes of the Laplacian for all other types.
-Only in special cases (see for instance Ref.~\cite{Pereira:2012ma}) this has been done explicitly.
+Only in special cases (see for instance~\cite{Pereira:2012ma}) this has been done explicitly.